Whipple Disease

 Brest, FR

-Alain Saraux practices in Brest, France.
+Alain Saraux practices practicing medicine in Brest, France.
 Mr. Saraux is rated as an Elite expert by MediFind in the treatment of Whipple Disease.
-His top areas of expertise are Whipple Disease, Dry Mouth, Rheumatoid Arthritis (RA), and Sjogren Syndrome.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Whipple Disease, Dry Mouth, Rheumatoid Arthritis (RA), and Actinomycosis.

 What is the outlook (prognosis) for Whipple Disease?